takacsmark/takacsmark.github.io/_posts/2016-03-27-the-top-5-linux-systems-for-elderly-people.md

 ![Lubuntu screenshot](/assets/images/in-content/Lubuntu-screenshot.png)

 Lubuntu is a lightweight port of Ubuntu.
-It's main purpose is to run on less powerful hardware and provide more simplicity than its big brother.
+Its main purpose is to run on less powerful hardware and it provides more simplicity than its big brother.
 It comes with a simple set of software products installed in the base package.
 It comes with the LXDE desktop, that we have seen also in the Debian chapter above.